Read our 7-step checklist covering key areas to help your school or trust achieve GDPR compliance.

 5. Know how to deal with a Subject Access Request (SAR)

-People can now ask for access to personal data about them that is held by your school.
+People can now ask for access to personal data about them that your school holds.
 This can be a verbal or written request to any person within your school, and you must respond within one month.
 Whereas previously you could charge for this service, in most circumstances this is now not the case.

 In summary, people can expect to receive the following: